 Angela Weaver, MEd: Project Coordinator

 Justin E. Ross comes from a background in Emergency Management.
 His experience includes vulnerable populations emergency planning, crisis communication planning, radiological disaster planning, community outreach, and delivering of disaster preparedness trainings.
-He holds a Professional Certificate in Emergency Management and will graduate with his Bachelor of Science in Emergency Management Spring 2014.
+He holds a Professional Certificate in Emergency Management and a Bachelor of Science in Emergency Management.

 Amy is a major contributor to several activities at the Oregon Office on Disability and Health.
 In addition to Amy's work at OODH she is a 2009 recipient of the "Making A Difference in Disability" award in the Youth Achievement Category, awarded by the City of Portland and the .
 In 2011, she wrote an article published in the National Gateway to Self-Determination: Research to Practice in Self Determination Series.